 How is that possible?

-In this article, I’d like to explore some of the reasons why students find in-school language learning difficult, boring or discouraging.
+In this article, I’d like to explore some of the reasons why learning a foreign language in school is often difficult, boring or discouraging for most students.
 I will also suggest simple changes that can improve classroom language learning no matter the country, the school, or the student in question.

 Let’s face it.
 Most students — no matter at which longitude or latitude they find themselves— are passive participants in their language classes.